segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 analyticsContext.device().putValue("advertisingId", "1");
 ```

-If you'd prefer to opt out of automatic data collection, simply clear the context right after initializing the client.
-It's important to do this _BEFORE_ sending any events.
+To opt out of automatic data collection, clear the context after initializing the client.
+Do this _BEFORE_ you send any events.

 ```java
 Analytics analytics = new Analytics.Builder(context, writeKey).defaultOptions(defaultOptions).build();